irsbugs/cmrt/CiviCRM Installation.md

     upload_max_filesize 50M
 ```
 In CloudLinux the file that sets the PHP directive is `/etc/cl.selector.conf.d/php.conf`:
-A selection of directives from php.conf:
+A selection of directives from this php.conf:
 ```
 Directive = max_execution_time
 Default   = 300